 Third, we consider examples where the object of nosit’ is a noun referring to a garment or another clothing item such as glasses:

-On nosilnon očki, i volosy u nego byli silno rastrepany.
+On nosilnon očki, i volosy u nego byli sil’no rastrepany.
 (J. K. Rowling 1997)

 ‘He wore glasses, and his hair was very untidy.’

-The distribution of the “character”, “name” and “garmentconstructions is shown in Table 7, which is organized in the same way as Table 6 in the previous section.
+The distribution of the “character”, “name” and “garment” constructions is shown in Table 7, which is organized in the same way as Table 6 in the previous section.
 However, we have conflated the categories imperative, participle and gerund to “other” in Table 7, since in our database these grammatical forms are not attested frequently for nosit’.